Enneagram Elements

 Although in the normal type, the tendency, above alluded to, to overpower or coerce the object once openly and visibly with the thing secretly felt, rarely plays a disturbing role, and never leads to a serious attempt in this direction, some trace of it, none the less, leaks through into the personal effect upon the object, in the form of a domineering influence often difficult to define.
 It is sensed as a sort of stifling or oppressive feeling which holds the immediate circle under a spell.
 It gives a woman of this type a certain mysterious power (*) that may prove terribly fascinating to the extraverted man, for it touches his unconscious. […]

-(*) Not to confuse with Ni’s natural mystery in outward expression
+(*) Not to confuse with Ni’s natural mystery in outward expression.

 Why no-one sees it?

 It does not mean introverted feelers are silent people.
-Maybe INFPs appear a little strange but INFJs appear significantly stranger: an impenetrable unimpressed gaze, mesmerizing metaphors, cryptic views, and sometimes a surreal artistic universe.
+Maybe INFPs appear a little idiosyncratic but INFJs appear significantly stranger: an impenetrable unimpressed gaze, mesmerizing metaphors, cryptic views, and sometimes a surreal inner universe.
 Maybe some INFPs are not very talkative.
 But mutism or unreadability is not something inherent to Fi.
 It’s not that introverted feelers do not speak or that no-one speaks about them; it is that no-one is able to put words on what makes them introverted feelers.

 The best imitation: INFJ